sharpstone/heroku-bouncer/README.md

 * `bouncer.email`
 * `bouncer.user`

-You can access this in your Rack app by reading `request.env[key]`.
+You can access this in Sinatra and Rails by reading `request.env[key]`.

 ## Using the Heroku API